 Early afternoon brought the Green river into sight, and I began the descent to my second night camp spot at the river's edge.

-Poseidon decided to drop the contents of the maelstrom in the above picture on me.
+However, just as my campsite came into view Poseidon decided to drop the contents of the maelstrom in the above picture on me.
 My face shield immediately became opaque with wind-driven water, and the trail surface began to morph into the infamous and slippery "Utah Grease"that I had been warned about, but I managed to skid to a stop and take shelter in the camp latrine and dry my camera with tax-subsidized toilet paper.

 After setting up camp, I dropped in on the just arriving Park City hoodlums, but they were understandably in poor form after pedaling thirty miles in the rain, so I wandered down a dry stream bed down to the Green.